CMcDonald82/phoenix-starter/README.md

 To build a release:
-* Set the environment variable PHOENIX_STARTER_PROD_HOST to be the domain name you have set up for the server
+* Make sure you've set the environment variable PHOENIX_STARTER_PROD_HOST to be the domain name you have set up for the server

 * Run the container that the build will be performed in
 ```
 docker-compose -f docker-compose.yml -f docker-compose.build.yml up
 ```

+You may skip the

 * The first time you run the container, ssh into it before building the release.
 Do this from a different terminal window than the one the build container is running in.
 Type yes at the prompt Are you sure you want to continue connecting (yes/no)?
 ```